Meadowlarke/Bibliography/Bibliography.md

 97: The Council of Trent.

+###### Section 2: Polyphony Triumphant.

+###### Chapter 6: E pluribus unum.

+101: The use of cantus firmus and how it was used by different composers and theorists to make one of many.

+102: The music of Machaut.

+105: Analogy of imperceptable details in Machaut to those of a cathedral.

+110: Okeghem.

+-: Mensuration canons.

+113: Soggetto cavato.

+-: Josquin, "leave it to me," and the Turkish Prince Cem Sultan.

+###### Chapter 7: Polyphony and Power.

+119: The Medicis and Striggio.

+120:Striggio's forty-voice motet.

+-: Talis and him immitation of Stiggio.

+129: Janet Cardiff reproducing Talis' motet for forty on forty speakers as an installment.

+###### Chapter 8: Controlling Dissonance.

+131: Overview of intervals.

+134: Palestrina's easing of dissonances

+-: William Byrd's use of dissonance and consonance.

+137: Carlo Gesualdo, prince of Vensoa's use of dissonance.

+-: Galileo's father Vicenzo Galilei, his interest in ancient music, and attack of modern polyphony.

+143: Monteverdi, monody, Orpheus.

+145: Seconda prattics.

+-: Johannes Kepler's belief in a polyphonic universe.

+147: The dissonance of Kepler's polyphonic universe.

+Chapter 9: Contrapuntal Science and Art.

+150: The expanded musical education of the Renaissanceand the publication of musical tritises.

+152: Thomas Morley's _A Plaine and Easie Itroduction to Practiacall Musicke_.

+155: Fux.

+158: The sceintism of Fuxain counterpoint.

+Chapter 10: In Back's Hands.

+163: Bach as musical scientist.

+165: Bach as teacher.

+168: Playing keyboards with thte thumb.

+171: Couperin's keyboard method book, 1717.

+172: Bach's use of paired fingers and thumb.

+174: Bach's single-line pseudo-polyphony.

+###### Section 3: Polyphonic Horizons.

+###### Chapter 11: Polyphony Extended.

+183: Composers who make use of polyphony.

+189: Hemholtz's study of consonance, dissonance, and overtones.

+196: Shoennberg and other's take up of Hemholtzian ideas.

+198: Polytonality.

+199: Charles Ives.

+-: Ligeti and "micro-polyphony".

+204: Conlon Nancarrow's compositions too difficult for humans and irrational canons.

+###### Chapter 12: Contrapuntal Radio and Polyphonic Fields.

+209: Glenn Gould's polyphonic voice experiments.

+217: John Cage and "polyattentiveness."

+218: John Cage _Radio Music_.

+224: Merce Cunningham.

+###### Section 4: Polyphonic Brains.

+######Chapter 13: Polyphonic Selves.

+229: Eighteenth century ideas of multiple selves or personalities.

+230: Phrenology.

+233: Handedness.

+236: Freud's id, ego, and superego.

+239: Proust.

+242: Polyphony and dissonance in sociology.

+###### Chapter 14: Tuning the Brain.

+248: Hans Berger and brain waves.

+254: "Tuning" in learning.

+257: ADHD.

+##### Chapter 15: Music of the Hemispheres.

+259: The study of polyphonic rhythms on in breain in the 21st century.

+260: Artificial intelligence.

+-: Oscilatory patterns in the brain.

+264: Sleep as "tuning."

+266: La Fleur and an experiemnt which involved piloting drones with brain waves.

+270: Coordinatino of neural systems.

+###### Postlude.

+273: Aperformance of John Luther Adam's _Sila._

+274: the body in polyphony.

 ##### Phillips-Silver, Jessica, and Peter Keller.
 2012.
 “Searching for Roots of Entrainment and Joint Action in Early Musical InteractionsPreview the document.”
 Frontiers in Human Neuroscience 6.